Photo credit: John Kelly

 Before joining the Boise State Music Department, Eric taught music composition, music theory, aural skills, and orchestration at the University of Northern Colorado, Greeley, where he also co-directed the Open Space Festival of New Music.
 His teaching and research interests include music theory pedagogy, twentieth and twenty-first-century music, and musical form.

-Eric lives with his wife Leona and their three children in Boise, Idaho.
+Eric lives with his wife Leona and their three teenagers in Boise, Idaho.